vitay/deeprl/document.md

 Most policy-gradient algorithms (A3C, DPPG, TRPO) are actor-critic architectures.
 Some remarks already:

 * Trajectories now appear only implicitely in the policy gradient, one can even sample single transitions.
-It should therefore be possible (with modifications) to do **off-policy learning**, for example with using importance sampling (@sec:importance-sampling) or a replay buffer of stored transitions as in DQN (see ACER sec:actor-critic-with-experience-replay-acer).
+It should therefore be possible (with modifications) to do **off-policy learning**, for example with using importance sampling (@sec:importance-sampling) or a replay buffer of stored transitions as in DQN (see ACER @sec:actor-critic-with-experience-replay-acer).
 REINFORCE works strictly on-policy.
 * The policy gradient theorem suffers from the same **high variance** problem as REINFORCE.
 The different algorithms presented later are principally attempts to solve this problem and reduce the sample complexity: advantages, deterministic policies, natural gradients...
 * The actor and the critic can be completely separated, or share some parameters.

 <!--PAGEBREAK-->